-- A workshop provided the opportunity for roundtable discussions on the potential corridors and their ranking.
-Attendees included public stakeholders from the bicycle advocacy, health, safety, and social justice sectors, as well as elected officials and community residents.
-Presentations and large-format boards were provided describing the planning process and project components. - A second workshop is planned to present and refine this Strategy. - A project webpage was created at www.octa.net/ D1-2bike.
+• A project webpage was created at www.octa.net/ D1-2bike.
 The webpage includes a project overview and a map illustrating the existing bikeways network in the project area.
-The webpage was updated regularly with project materials including meeting materials, meeting dates, and contact information. - A survey that asked respondents to identify corridors they would be most likely to utilize, their bicycling preferences, and frequency was distributed online, during outreach events, and at the first public workshop.
+The webpage was updated regularly with project materials including meeting materials, meeting dates, and contact information.

+- A survey that asked respondents to identify corridors they would be most likely to utilize, their bicycling preferences, and frequency was distributed online, during outreach events, and at the first public workshop.
 The survey was provided in English and Spanish, and included a graphic showing the preliminary regional corridors.
-A total of 103 surveys were completed including six using the Spanish language survey. - Six small-format outreach events were held throughout the project area to reach an audience diverse in geography, as well as skill-level (from the "strong & fearless" to the "interested but concerned").
-These included organized events such as the Huntington Beach Bicycle Master Plan meeting, Buena Park City Hall and Police Department Open House, the Santa Ana Health & Fitness Fair, and the Fountain Valley Kiwanis Club meeting, and a standalone booth at Mile Square Park in Fountain Valley and the Newport Beach Back Bay Trail. - The Districts 1 & 2 Bikeways Collaborative has been promoted and covered by various outlets throughout the process.
-The winter 2013 edition of OCTA's Bikeways Newsletter described the December 2012 kickoff to the effort and mentioned the 4th District's similar planning process.
+A total of 103 surveys were completed, including six in Spanish. - A separate survey was distributed at the second Bikeways Workshop in September 2013 to gauge attendees' level of cycling comfort and to ask to describe their typical bicycle trip purpose(s).
+The survey also solicited feedback on the proposed corridors and ranking results as presented in the second draft of the Bikeways Strategy. - Nine small-format outreach events were held throughout the project area to reach an audience diverse in geography, as well as skill-level (from the "strong & fearless" to the "interested but concerned").
+These included organized events such as the Huntington Beach Bicycle Master Plan meeting, Buena Park City Hall and Police Department Open House, the Santa Ana Health & Fitness Fair, the Fountain Valley Kiwanis Club meeting, the Latino Health Access Wellness Corridor Walk/Ride, the Westminster Dia de la Familia event, and the OC Wheelmen Annual Picnic, and a standalone booth at Mile Square Park in Fountain Valley and the Newport Beach Back Bay Trail. - The Districts 1 & 2 Bikeways Collaborative has been promoted and covered by various outlets throughout the process.
+The winter 2013 edition of OCTA's "Bikeways Newsletter" described the December 2012 kickoff to the effort and mentioned the 4th District's similar planning process.
 The local nonprofit news source Voice of OC published an article about bicycle safety on May 30, 2013, and credited the current regional bikeways strategy effort for seeking to make the county's roadways safer for bicycling.
-OCTA's blog and newsletter - "Orange County On the move" - advertised the Bikeways Workshop in its April edition, then provided a recap in the May edition.
-In addition, the independent "bikeNewportBeach" blog provided a positive summary of the May 16, 2013 Bikeways Workshop.
+OCTA's blog and newsletter - "Orange County On the Move" - advertised the Bikeways Workshop in its April edition, then provided a recap in the May edition.
+In addition, the independent "bikeNewportBeach. org" blog provided a positive summary of the first Bikeways Workshop on May 16, 2013.
+The second Bikeways Workshop in September of 2013 was promoted in Orange County On the Move on July 26, 2013, and in Supervisor Janet Nguyen's First District Journal on August 15th.
+The second Workshop was then recapped by bikeNewportBeach.org, Orange County On the Move, and Supervisor Shawn Nelson's 4th District Update shortly after the September 11th event.